What roads and bridges are part of Ottawa County Road Commission’s network?

-Calcium Chloride is a man made solution generally at 26% to 35% concentration.
+Calcium Chloride - A man-made solution generally at 26% to 35% concentration.

-Mineral Well Brine is a naturally-occurring salt water that is pumped from the ground.
+Mineral Well Brine - A naturally-occurring salt water that is pumped from the ground.

 When applied to gravel roads, both the chloride and brine products draw moisture from the air and ground.
 This moisture binds the materials in the road, reducing the amount of dust that becomes airborne and providing a better driving surface.

-Contact the local Township office to request or inquire about dust control applications.
+Contact your local township office to request or inquire about dust control applications.

 Why is ‘tar and gravel’ placed on some paved roads?

-This process is referred to as seal coat or chip seal.
+This process is referred to as seal coat (chip seal).

-A seal coat is a perfect tool for pavement preventive maintenance.
-Seal coats provide a quick, reliable and economical surface treatment that will seal out the damaging effect of water, help to increase skid resistance, improve aesthetics and delineation, and provide a new wearing surface to protect the pavement for years to come.
+A seal coat is a perfect tool for pavement preventive maintenance as they provide a quick, reliable and economical surface treatment that will seal out the damaging effect of water, help increase skid resistance, improve aesthetics and delineation, and provide a new wearing surface to protect the pavement for years to come.